Have Questions?

 Renaissance House is 21.4 miles from Hereford, AZ

-Renaissance House is a drug and alcohol rehab facility for individuals residing in Hereford, AZ. and within the surrounding neighborhoods and battling an alcohol and drug use disorder and co-occurring mental health disorder.
+Renaissance House is a drug and alcohol rehab facility for individuals residing in Hereford and within the surrounding neighborhoods and battling an alcohol and drug use disorder and co-occurring mental health disorder.
 As such, it provides services like matrix model, cognitive/behavior therapy, anger management, cognitive/behavior therapy, vocational rehabilitation services, rational emotive behavioral therapy and more, that are in line with its philosophy of the treatments that have been proved to work.

 Renaissance House believes in individualized care to make sure that their clients achieve the best possible results.
 The drug and alcohol rehab center also specializes in other treatments like co-occurring mental and substance abuse disorders, suicide prevention services, self-help groups, persons with post-traumatic stress disorder, child care for clients children, housing services - among many others.
 All these services are also provided by Renaissance House in various settings like outpatient day treatment, inpatient drug rehab facilities, outpatient detoxification programs, short term drug and alcohol rehab centers, long term drug treatment, as well as others.